 I thought about it carefully, and I had two choices: the first was to stay alert at all times, to be alert to any changes in the surroundings at all times, and to react immediately as long as there is a slight movement; the second was to leave it alone and sleep, do whatever you want, everything was up to fate.

-I have considered the consequences of the two options.
-If I choose the first one, I may temporarily save my life, but if I live nervously all day long, I will inevitably become a neurotic one day; if I choose the second one, although it is not that tired, but it is uncertain when I will become a guest in the morgue.
+I considered the consequences of the two options.
+If I chose the first one, I may temporarily save my life, but if I lived nervously all day long, I would inevitably become a neurotic one day; if I chose the second one, although I was not that tired, but it was uncertain when I would become a guest in the morgue.
 Originally, I planned to do as the single mother said, as a relief after death, but when I really wanted to do this, I found that it was actually not so free and easy.

 I was frowning and distressed, not knowing what choice to make.

 I looked at the clock.
 It was past 12 in the morning.
 Is everyone else in the supermarket asleep?
 Or some are awake like me, facing difficult choices like me?

 I was in a daze when I suddenly heard a heavy footstep from the bathroom.

 Was someone going to the toilet?
 However, why did he walk so slowly, and it took a long time to hear the second footsteps, as if how difficult it was for him to take a step, who was it ...

 My breathing stopped, and my blood seemed to stop flowing temporarily.
 I suddenly realized a problem--if someone went to the bathroom, then I should have heard his footsteps "going" to the bathroom before, instead of just hearing his footsteps coming out of the bathroom like I did now.